kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 For further details, please refer to [segmenter.py](https://github.com/gabrieltseng/solar-panel-segmentation/blob/master/solarnet/models/segmenter.py).

-I chose the above project because it had a well structured code, detailed installation instructions and good segmentation performance: according to the README, the model achieves a precision of 98.8%, and a recall of 97.7% using a threshold of 0.5 on the test dataset.
+I chose the above project because it had a well structured code, detailed installation instructions and good segmentation performance: according to the author, the model achieves a precision of 98.8%, and a recall of 97.7% using a threshold of 0.5 on the test dataset.

 Let's take a look at a single segmentation result:

 ![segmentation-example](./segmentation-example.jpg)

-The figure shows the input and outputs of the segentation process.
+The figure shows the input and outputs of the segmentation process.
 The left image is the input to the segmentation model.
 The red building outline is added for inspection purposes.

 The bitmap in the middle shows the raw output from the model, where each pixel holds the probability for the existence of a solar panel, between 0 (dark blue) and 1 (yellow).

 In order to employ the result for energy yield estimation we need a **binary value** for each pixel, indicating whether a solar panel is installed or not.
-A simple method is [thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) applied on top of the segmented image.
+A simple method of [Thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) is applied on top of the segmented image.
 Values above the threshold indicate that a solar panel is installed, values below indicate the contrary.
 The image on the right shows the result of using the threshold of 0.5, where yellow pixels indicate, that a solar panel is available.